benjsto/BSWeasel/README.md

 BSWeasel
 ========

-This is a simple application demonstrating a genetic algorithm for matching 2 images captures from the camera.
+This is a simple application demonstrating a genetic algorithm for matching 2 images captured from the camera.

 It owes heavily to Richard Dawkins' Weasel program: http://en.wikipedia.org/wiki/Weasel_program